ExtendRealityLtd/VRTK/README.md

 An example of the `SteamVR_InteractableObject` can be viewed in the scene `Examples/005_Controller_BasicObjectGrabbing`.
-The scene also uses the `SteamVR_ControllerInteract` script on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.
+The scene also uses the `SteamVR_InteractTouch` and `SteamVR_InteractGrab` scripts on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.

 Another example can be viewed in the scene `Examples/006_ControllerInteract_UsingADoor`.

+#### Touching Interactable Objects (SteamVR_InteractTouch)

+The Interact Touch script is attached to a Controller object within the `[CameraRig]` prefab.

+The following script parameters are available:

+  * Hide Controller On Touch: hides the controller model when a valid touch occurs
+  * Global Touch Highlight Color: if the interactable object can be highlighted when it's touched but no local colour is set then this global colour is used.

+The following events are emitted:

+  * ControllerTouchInteractableObject: emitted when a valid object is touched
+  * ControllerUntouchInteractableObject: emitted when a valid object is no longer being touched

+The event payload that is emitted is:

+  * ControllerIndex: The index of the controller doing the interaction
+  * Target: The GameObject of the interactable object that is being interacted with by the controller

+An example of the `SteamVR_InteractTouch` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
+The scene demonstrates the highlighting of objects that have the `SteamVR_InteractableObject` script added to them to show the ability to highlight interactable objects when they are touched by the controllers.

-#### Controller Interation With Objects (SteamVR_ControllerInteract)
+#### Grabbing Interactable Objects (SteamVR_InteractGrab)

-The Controller Interact script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
+The Interact Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
+It listens for the `AliasGrabOn` and `AliasGrabOff` events to determine when an object should be grabbed and should be released.

+The Controller object also requires the `SteamVR_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
+Only valid touched objects can be grabbed.

 An object can be grabbed if the Controller touches a game object which contains the `SteamVR_InteractableObject` script and has the flag `isGrabbable` set to `true`.

-An object can also be used if the Controller touches an interactable object with the flag `isUsable` set to `true`.

-A valid interactable object is grabbable/usable when it is touched by the controller and by default pressing the `Trigger` on the controller will grab the object and snap it to the Controller attach point (default is the controller tip).
-The event it is listening for is the `AliasInteract` events so the interact toggle button can be set by changing the `Interact Toggle` button on the `SteamVR_ControllerEvents` script parameters.
+If a valid interactable object is grabbable then pressing the set `Grab` button on the Controller (default is `Trigger`) will grab and snap the object to the controller and will not release it until the `Grab` button is released.

-When the Controller Interact button is released, if the interactable game object is grabbable then it will be propelled in the direction and at the velocity the controller was at, which can simulate object throwing.
+When the Controller `Grab` button is released, if the interactable game object is grabbable then it will be propelled in the direction and at the velocity the controller was at, which can simulate object throwing.